Lawyerless.app

 Arbitration

-A process where disputes are settled by an impartial third party instead of in court.
+A process where a neutral third party resolves disputes outside of court.

-A ruling made by an arbitrator that both parties must accept and cannot challenge in court.
+A ruling made by an arbitrator that both parties must accept, with limited options for appeal.

 Have a contract to analyze?